Non-Discrimination/Equal Opportunity/Affirmative Action Policy

 To comply with federal requirements regarding non-discrimination in admissions and operations, the Board of Trustees approved non-discrimination statement must appear in all University publications, such as catalogs and brochures.
 A required non-discrimination statement also must appear in written advertisements that are used to inform prospective students of University programs.
 The required non-discrimination statements, as well as further information regarding these requirements, are available at http://compliance.cua.edu/Tax/DirectorPublications.cfm.

 The Equal Opportunity Officer/Director Employee Relations has been designated to handle inquiries regarding the application of this policy.
 The Title IX Coordinator (170 Leahy Hall, 620 Michigan Avenue, Washington, D.C.
 20064, tel.
-(202) 319-6594, TITLEIX-COORDINATOR@CUA.EDU) has been designated to handle matters and overall campus coordination for purposes of Title IX compliance.
+(202) 319-6594, TITLEIX-COORDINATOR@CUA.EDU) has been designated to handle matters and overall campus coordination for purposes of Title IX compliance and will respond to inquiries regarding sex discrimination.
 Title IX inquiries also may be directed to the Office of Civil Rights, United States Department of Education, http://www.ed.gov/about/offices/list/ocr/index.html.
 See the University’s Title IX Website and Sexual Offenses Policy for additional information.